Difference Between Bursary and Scholarship

 Not every family is well off financially, and that does not mean they are not entitled to get an education.

 A bursary is a financial aid that intends to help out such students.
-This help is offered by various charity foundations and organizations as well as universities and schools.
+This help is offered by various charity foundations, organizations, universities, and schools.

-To get a bursary, the candidate has to belong to a family who is lacking money.
+To get a bursary, the candidate must belong to a family lacking money.

 In order to be competent to get this aid, the candidates must present the financial details of his/ her parents.
 Among all the applications, people who earn the least amount of money will get this aid.

-In usual cases, students get to sign a bond according to which they are accountable to pay back a certain percentage of the bursary money once they become financially independent.
+In usual cases, students get to sign a bond according to which they are accountable for paying back a certain percentage of the bursary money once they become financially independent.

 What is a Scholarship?

-The scholarship is based on the merit and skills of the students in the area of education or other fields.
+The scholarship is based on the student’s merit and skills in education or other fields.

-Not only the current grades and marks but the performance in the previous classes are taken under consideration as well.
+Not only the current grades and marks but the performance in the previous classes are also considered.
 In a few cases, extracurricular activities also get discussed.

 Different scholarships have different demands and rules, and students must meet those all in order to be eligible to receive the scholarship.